fei-protocol/docs/docs/protocol/Mechanism/PCVDeposits.md

 sidebar_position: 2
 ---

+# PCV Deposits
 The PCV Deposit is a standard interface implemented across the FEI protocol codebase.

 A PCV Deposit is a contract that hold funds on behalf of the protocol.
 There are multiple types (implementations) of PCV Deposits, and each type of PCV Deposit can be instanciated multiple times on-chain.
-Collectively, all the funds deposited across various PCV Deposits constitute the [Protocol Controlled Value](PCVManagement.md).
+Collectively, all the funds deposited across various PCV Deposits constitute the Protocol Controlled Value.

-For instance, an `ERC20CompoundPCVDeposit` ([link]([aaaa](https://github.com/fei-protocol/fei-protocol-core/blob/develop/contracts/pcv/compound/ERC20CompoundPCVDeposit.sol))) can deposit and withdraw a given `token` to and from a given `cToken` (Compound protocol interest-bearing deposit token).
+For instance, an `ERC20CompoundPCVDeposit` ([link](https://github.com/fei-protocol/fei-protocol-core/blob/develop/contracts/pcv/compound/ERC20CompoundPCVDeposit.sol)) can deposit and withdraw a given `token` to and from a given `cToken` (Compound protocol interest-bearing deposit token).
 There are multiple on-chain deployments of the `ERC20CompoundPCVDeposit`, such as the DAI Compound PCVDeposit, that deposits DAI on Compound, or the FEI Fuse Pool 8 PCVDeposit, that deposits FEI in Fuse pool 8.

 A PCV Deposit manages only one type of token, and if additional tokens are available on the deposit (e.g. COMP rewards earned by the DAI Compound PCVDeposit), they are ignored in accounting and can't be used, so should probably be moved somewhere else.